k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 # The whole picture: Models, Controllers & Views meet.

 The central thing we've discovered through all of this is that Nooku is oriented around resources, it is RESTful.
-This helps us extrapolate a great deal:
+This helps us extrapolate a great deal: 1.
+Everything is inherently linked to the model.

-## 1. Everything is inherently linked to the model.
+## The REST model.